Possibilistic inferential models: a review: IMs in more general contexts

+Further details about this general IM formulation are given in Appendix~\ref{A:general}.
 It's expected that the Bernstein--von Mises theorem in \citet{imbvm.ext} established for the likelihood-based possibilistic IM can be extended to cover some more general cases like described here, but the details remain to be worked out.

 The challenge, of course, is evaluating the supremum in \eqref{eq:pi.working}, and this boils down to making strategic choices of $\rho$ and/or applying the marginalization tricks in Section~\ref{S:marginal}.
 Interesting and practical examples of both cases will be discussed next.